Battle of Rathenow: Background

 In 1674, Brandenburg entered the Franco-Dutch War against France and dispatched an army to Alsace.
 As a result, France persuaded Sweden to attack the undefended Electorate of Brandenburg.
 In late 1674, Swedish troops advanced from Swedish Pomerania well into the Electorate, thanks to the absence of any significant contingents of Brandenburg troops.
-Meanwhile, the main Brandenburg Army was fighting the French in Bavaria.
-So the Swedes, who had entered the war, surprisingly, on the French side and were under the command of Field Marshal Wrangel, were able to penetrate far into the state and occupy the city of Brandenburg without meeting any real resistance.
+Meanwhile, the main Brandenburg Army was fighting the French in the Rhineland.
+So the Swedes, who had entered the war on the French side and were under the command of Field Marshal Wrangel, were able to penetrate far into the state and occupy the city of Brandenburg without meeting any real resistance.
 The town of Rathenow was also occupied by Swedish troops, because Wrangel wanted to launch a crossing of the River Elbe at Havelberg from Rathenow and join forces with Hanoverian troops.
 His objective was the capture of the important Brandenburg fortress of Magdeburg.
 To that end the Swedish advance party under Colonel Wangelin occupied Rathenow (and Havelberg), initially to secure the Havel crossings and then push forward to Magdeburg.

 On the other hand, the Elector of Brandenburg, Frederick William, wanted to halt the advance of the Swedes, attack the rear of the Swedish troops, and unite with those units of his own forces manning the fortress of Magdeburg.